Hotel Le Royal

-The Hotel Le Royal is a hotel located in Daun Penh District, Phnom Penh, Cambodia.
-It was first established in 1929.
-It is today operated by Raffles Hotels & Resorts.
+The Raffles Hotel Le Royal is a hotel located in Daun Penh District, Phnom Penh, Cambodia.
+Established in 1929, it is currently operated by Raffles Hotels & Resorts.

 History

 In late 1923 and early 1924, the construction of a 55-room hotel in Phnom Penh was proposed, with Ernest Hébrard as architect and the help of Jean Desbois for the design.
 A visionary planner, he played no small part in turning a Cambodian-French colonial outpost into a bustling and dynamic metropolis.

-The Phnom Penh proposal also outlined the construction of 40-room hotels in Siem Reap and Hué (Vietnam).
-The tourist potential of the Angkor ruins had not gone unnoticed.
+The Phnom Penh proposal also outlined the construction of 40-room hotels elsewhere in French Indo-China, including Siem Reap (due to the tourist potential of the Angkor ruins) and Hué (today in Vietnam).
 Included in the initial proposal were preliminary estimates for buildings and furnishings for five sites.
 Costs were presented in the currency of Indochina at the time, the ‘piastre’ or Indochina dollar.
 It is evident that the highest priority was given to the future hotel for Phnom Penh.

 An integral part of Hébrard’s plan was to partially fill in a canal that encircled Phnom Penh’s European Quarter, plant extensive gardens, extend the city to the other side of the Tonle Sap River, create a new central market and, construct a new hotel to be managed by the Society for Grand Hotels of Indochina.

-The official opening, attended by HM Sisowath Monivong (reigned 1927-1941) and a host of expatriate guests took place on the evening of 20 November 1929.
-The party included a lavish buffet, dancing and performances by an orchestra brought especially from what was then Saigon.
+The grand opening of the Hotel Le Royal, on the evening of 20 November 1929, was attended by King Sisowath Monivong and a host of expatriate guests.
+The party included a lavish buffet, dancing and performances by an orchestra brought especially from Saigon.
 The Director of the hotel between 1929 and 1931 was M.L.F. de la Pousardière.
-On 22 December 1931, L’Echo du Cambodge announced the departure of M La Pousardière and a new direction for Le Royal under the supervision of M. Jean Baluteig.
+On 22 December 1931, L’Echo du Cambodge announced the departure of M La Pousardière and his replacement by M. Jean Baluteig.